fwangboulder/Project_Linux_Server_Configuration/README.md

       No Plan.
       ```

-  4. $finger grader
+  9. $finger grader

       finger: grader: no such user.

-##Section V: Create a new user grader
+##Section IV: Create a new user grader

       If you exit the remote terminal, log in as ubuntu.